Karnith/sails-generate-bower-gulp/README.md

 [![NPM version][npm-version-image]][npm-url] [![NPM downloads][npm-downloads-image]][npm-url] [![Dependency Status][dependency-image]][dependency-url] [![MIT License][license-image]][license-url]

 A `bower` generator for use with the Sails command-line interface.
+It will download bower packages to ./bower_components and then move them to ./assets/vendor folder.
+Now using main-bower-files for moving files in the boser.json main section.

+See

 ### Installation